andrepadeti/webpack-boilerplate/README.md

 # Basic Webpack Configuration

-This repo holds a basic webpack configuration with hot reload.
+This repo holds a webpack configuration with hot reload.
+It's loaded with `tailwindcss` and `handlebars`

 ## Source